ehcloninger/my72mgb/_posts/2024-06-26-the-damnedest-thing.md

 ### The Yard

 The wife and I decided we wanted a new swimming pool.
 We've had those $800 jobs you get at Academy that last a couple years and then you throw them in the dumpster.
-We're getting to old to maintain cheap crap and decided to put some money into a proper pool and privacy fencing.
+We're getting too old to maintain cheap crap and decided to put some money into a proper pool and privacy fencing.
 Being a cheapskate, I decided I could still put up fencing and form concrete. *Long story short*, I still can, but just barely.
 The pool was installed by people who know what they're doing.
 The grandkids are enjoying it and we are too.
 Makes these 100+ degree (38C) days tolerable.

 As part of this process, I moved Pearline out of her happy place in the shop to the house garage so I could put fencing, concrete forms, and various plumbing parts in the shop.
 Once all those other things were done, I went to move Pearline back to her spot.
 We made it there, but just barely.
 There was fuel on the floor of the garage and a trail of petrol all the way around the block.
 Oops.